The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Referring to this page —> http://docs.puppetlabs.com/puppetdb/0.9/configure.html#the-puppetdb-configuration-files, it mentions that you can specify a conf.d style directory full of INI files, but doesn’t tell you where to expect to FIND them on the system.
 It was a bit confusing to me.

-#1 Updated by William Van Hevelingen almost 2 years ago
+#1 Updated by William Van Hevelingen about 2 years ago

 - Affected URL set to http://docs.puppetlabs.com/puppetdb/0.9/configure.html#the-puppetdb-configuration-files